Car wont start — Diagnose by sound

 Everyone asks this question but it’s the wrong way to get help.
 If you really want some step-by-step assistance, start by describing the symptoms, not the effect.
 Here’s some help getting started.
 Just click on the links when you find your symptom.

-There are NO sounds when you turn the key CLICK HERE FOR STEP BY STEP
+Car won’t start and there are NO sounds when you turn the key

-Starter clicks one time or clicks rapidly but won’t crank the engine CLICK HERE FOR STEP BY STEP
+Car won’t start but starter clicks one time or clicks rapidly but won’t crank the engine

 At least this tells us the ignition switch is sending power to the starter relay and starter motor.